coq/ceps/text/054-conditional-comments.md

 Conditional compilation is well known to be a tool which is easy to misuse, leading to code hard to understand.
-This CEP constrains it by limiting its application to full sentences and making the condition's value not vary across compilation (eg no `#define FOO`).
+This CEP constrains it by limiting its application to full sentences and making the condition's value not vary during compilation (eg no `#define FOO`).

 ## Long tem